vatz88/blog/Setting-up-Ubuntu-on-Asus-Rog-GL552VW/README.md

 ### Automatically Mount Partitions

 If you have more than one hard drive partitions on your system Ubuntu will only mount the one on which it is installed.
 Other partitions will mount as you try to open them.
-This gives some fraction of a second lag when you open the unmount drive for the first time.
+This gives some lag when you open the unmounted drive for the first time.

-You can refer the following Stack Overflow link to mount partitions automatically on startup.
+You may refer the following Stack Overflow link to mount partitions automatically on startup.

 _Reference:_ [stackoverflow.com/questions/1471571/how-to-configure-postgresql-for-the-first-time](https://stackoverflow.com/questions/1471571/how-to-configure-postgresql-for-the-first-time)